cpplibv/libv/LIBV-TODO.md

 libv.ui: Idea for over restricted string_2D: if content would exceed limit, just push the lines or characters closer to each other (could be policy driven)

-ext.x3: currently on debug build x3 parser in libv.ctrl fails with an assert, it will be the utf8 string parsing with char... ext.x3: make sure that every rule is static
+ext.x3: make sure that every rule is static
 	libv.ui: move x3 parse rules to globals with internal linkage to improve performance BUT ! static initialization order fiasco libv.parse: move x3 parse rules to globals with internal linkage to improve performance BUT ! static initialization order fiasco